GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/04.631-640/10.Come,-We-That-Love-the-Lord/docs.md

 ---
+title: |
-title: 640.
-Come, We That Love the Lord
+    640. Come, We That Love the Lord - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 640.
+Come, We That Love the Lord.
+Come, we that love the Lord, And let our joys be known; Join in a song with sweet accord, Join in a song with sweet accord, And thus surround the throne, And thus surround the throne.
+CHORUS: We're marching to Zion, Beautiful, beautiful Zion; We're marching upward to Zion, The beautiful city of God.
+    keywords:  |
-    keywords: Church Hymnal, Come, We That Love the Lord, Come, we that love the Lord , We're marching to Zion
+        Church Hymnal 1941, adventhymnals, advent hymnals, Come, We That Love the Lord, Come, we that love the Lord .
+We're marching to Zion,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 640. COME, WE THAT LOVE THE LORD
+####  Church Hymnal 1941,

 ```txt
 1.